albertgassol1/logo-detector/README.md

 # logo-detector

 This repo implements logo detection using the [Flick-27](http://image.ntua.gr/iva/datasets/flickr_logos/) dataset.
-The available models are FastRCNN and SSD from [torchvision](http://image.ntua.gr/iva/datasets/flickr_logos/).
+The available models are FasterRCNN and SSD from [torchvision](http://image.ntua.gr/iva/datasets/flickr_logos/).
 By default, the pre-trained models are loaded before training.

 ## Installation